 Simon Powell, Chair of the Department of Radiation Oncology, focuses his research on the treatment of breast cancer, including the role of DNA repair deficiencies in breast cancer and breast cancer genetics.
 In 2013, he spoke with us about his own research as well the collaborative investigations undertaken by Memorial Sloan Kettering’s Imaging and Radiation Sciences Program (IMRAS), of which he is a member.
 IMRAS focuses on looking at how the effects of radiation in cells can be observed by imaging and other biological measures — and how the information gained can be used to improve patient outcomes.

 One of the reasons I joined Memorial Sloan Kettering Cancer Center was because of the great opportunities here to do translational and multidisciplinary cancer research.
-An outstanding example of this is our Imaging and Radiation Sciences program (IMRAS).

 The program focuses on looking at how the effects of radiation — in cells, in mouse models, and in people — can be observed by imaging and other biological measures.
 Knowing as much as possible about how a tumor responds to radiation enables us to more accurately guide treatment decisions and develop new treatment strategies.
 IMRAS reflects collaborative investigations across the Department of Radiation Oncology, the Department of Medical Physics, the Molecular Imaging and Therapy Service, and the Department of Radiology.